Cardiff School of Sport and Health Sciences>Courses>Nutrition for Sport and Exercise - MSc/PgD/PgC

 Learning & Teaching

-The course is primarily designed to be studied part time through blended learning.
-Each module is taught using a combination of interactive distance learning and a 2-3 day block of face-to-face teaching here on campus.
+This programme is delivered using blended learning, where each module is taught using a combination of online learning and 3-day teaching blocks at our Cyncoed and Llandaff campuses.
+These blocks will typically run from 9am to 6pm on Friday, Saturday and Sunday.
 Students tell us they really value the flexibility of this approach enabling them to combine their studies alongside other commitments.

 We take full advantage of our excellent facilities during the campus teaching blocks.
 You will have lots of supervised experience devising meal plans in our consumer kitchen, fitness testing in our exercise physiology labs, consultation skills in our clinic rooms and anthropometrics practicals.